-Stocks going up while the market is going down are rare since almost all stocks move in the same overall direction as the market, especially with the reign of index based funds.
+Stocks going up while the market is going down are rare since most stocks move in the same overall direction as the market, especially with the reign of index based funds.

-Some of the companies on the short list of stocks that went up in 2008 aren’t surprising since consumers buy certain items no matter what.
+Some of the companies on the short list of stocks that went up in 2008 aren’t surprising but a few of them will surprise you, so keep reading.

-And many of the stocks that went up in 2008 are from companies that sell products considered as consumer staples as explained more below.
+Many of the stocks that went up in 2008 are from companies that sell products considered consumer staples as explained more below.

-But a few of these trend beating stocks are from companies that made strategic corporate moves in 2008 which increased profits as you’ll see in this article.
+But a few of these trend beating stocks are from companies that made smart strategic corporate moves in 2008 which increased profits, and also the price of their stock, as you’ll see in this article.